 Despite what the world thinks and we often tell ourselves, ours is a rich culture, filled with great literature, achievements in science, industry and the arts, and we may be considered particularly fortunate when accounting for 65,000 years of a rich and ancient multicultural story and landscape that existed long before 1788.

 Disrespect wrapped in respect

-The attachment to and protection of January 26 is deeply rooted in racism and pig headed ignorance.
+The attachment to and protection of January 26 is deeply rooted in racism and stubborn ignorance.
 It’s about doing what has been done for a few years before and claiming it’s about tradition.
-Today the Howard inspired bastardisation of our culture that Australia Day has become sees young Australians wearing their country’s flag as a cape which is carelessly dragged along the ground, whilst drinking copious amounts of boxed wine, singing American songs, English soccer chants and presenting themselves as a full blown national parody.
+Today the Howard inspired bastardisation of our culture that Australia Day has become sees young Australians wearing their country’s flag as a cape whilsts carelessly dragging it along the ground, drinking copious amounts of boxed wine, singing American songs, English soccer chants and presenting as a full blown national parody.

 Let’s delve into the mythology we’re being fed.
 According to the likes of the Australian Catholic University’s Kevin Donnelly in writing for the Daily Telegraph,

 The rights and freedoms we now take for granted, including freedom of assembly and speech, the right to a fair and timely trial, and the right to vote and elect a representative government, trace their origins to events that occurred on January 26, 1788.

 A grand statement to be sure, but like much of the rest of Donnelly’s commentary, it isn’t quite accurate.

 Is the date right?